<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1445766125727251&amp;ev=PageView&amp;noscript=1">

 • Diarrhea

-Once again, people with preexisting conditions such as kidney disease and diabetes are advised to speak to a health care professional before using creatine supplements.
+Once again, people with preexisting conditions such as kidney disease and diabetes are advised to speak to a healthcare professional before using creatine supplements.

 Creatine HCL vs Monohydrate: Which Is Right for Me?